csgis/geonode_ansible/README.md

 # CSGIS GeoNode installation with Ansible
 ---
-This Ansible playbook aims to install GeoNode :hearts: by use of geonode-project.
+This Ansible playbook aims to install GeoNode by use of geonode-project.
 It tries to stay close to the installation instructions docs: http://docs.geonode.org/en/master/tutorials/install_and_admin/geonode_install/index.html
 The tasks are currently quite low level using only one role.
 For a more versatile playbook visit: https://github.com/GeoNode/ansible-geonode